2 Sep, 2025

 PUBG operates under a free-to-play model, where players can download and play the game for free but can spend money on in-game purchases.
 The primary revenue streams for PUBG include skins, loot boxes, the Battle Pass, and seasonal content.
 These microtransactions have proven to be highly lucrative for PUBG, generating millions of dollars each month.

 In addition to in-game purchases, PUBG also benefits from partnerships with brands for promotional collaborations, including exclusive skins and in-game events.
-These sponsorships add another layer of revenue that helps offset the ongoing costs of running the game.
+These sponsorships add another layer of revenue that helps offset the ongoing PUBG game costs of running the game.

 Attracting players to PUBG is only the first step; retaining them is a much bigger challenge.
 PUBG has maintained a steady influx of new players while keeping its existing players engaged through regular updates, new content, and seasonal events.